 ARGs are Immersive – The gaming nature of ARGs naturally has the ability to get people involved, require them to collaborate and solve problems and can be written to tap into people’s competitive spirit.
 And if the game is written properly, all of this can be done in a way that ensures learning is occurring and incented.

-ARGs Can Ensure Baseline Knowledge – Oftentimes, organizations struggle with developing training that meets the needs of people with different levels of expertise and experience with a particular topic.
+ARGs Can Ensure Baseline Knowledge – Often, organizations struggle with developing training that meets the needs of people with different levels of expertise and experience with a particular topic.
 ARGs can be used to help people build prerequisite knowledge necessary for the next level of learning.
-Those who have the background and experience can quickly solve the puzzles and challenges presented, and be rewarded accordingly, while those who need more background can spend the time and use available resources to build their knowledge base.
+Those who have the background and experience can quickly solve the puzzles and challenges presented, and be rewarded while those who need more background can spend the time and use available resources to build their knowledge base.
 This helps level the playing field going forward and reduces remediation.

 ARGs Help Spice Up Dry Content – ARGs can be used as a part of employee on-boarding programs where much of the information presented is less than exciting, but nonetheless important and in some cases required by law.
 By sharing this information through a story and in a game format, the elements of a game, keeping score, competition, problem solving, etc. can be used to enhance content that otherwise may be presented in a presentation or written format.
 Envision an office park scavenger hunt and you may be on to something here.